A limited number of 2024 departures are now available! Don't miss out - click to find out more.

 The perfect length for a more in-depth exploration of Vietnam, start in the very south in Saigon, venturing north through Hoi An, Hanoi and Halong Bay before heading up into the highlands to spectacular Sapa.

 Our Vietnam Trails tour will see you exploring the most iconic sites, delving into deep-rooted culture and dining on delicious cuisine.

-Infiltrate the complex network of the Vietcong at the Cu Chi Tunnels
+Infiltrate the complex network of tunnels used by the Viet Cong

 Journey to the verdant palm-lined canals of the Mekong Delta